maybleMyers/H1111/README.md

 You can set cuda device to 1,2,3,4,5,6,7 etc in the env once activated in a separate terminal to run unlimited copies at once if you have another gpu.

 ## changlog
+5/23/2025
+    Added ability to use the normal framepack model with endframe support in the framepack extension tab.
+Support additional bucket sizes.
 5/18/2025
     Add video extension tab.
 Currently only works with f1 model.
+Full credit to @pfqt and @chaojie for their amazing work!
 5/12/2025
     Add skip button to framepack.
 5/9/2025